Bilingual Bias in Large Language Models: A Taiwan Sovereignty Benchmark Study: Introduction

 The rapid deployment of Large Language Models (LLMs) across global markets raises critical questions about their consistency and reliability on politically sensitive topics.
 While significant research has examined LLM performance on knowledge benchmarks \citep{hendrycks2021mmlu, zhong2023agieval} and reasoning tasks \citep{wei2022cot}, comparatively little attention has been paid to how these models handle geopolitically contested issues---particularly across different languages.
 This gap is especially concerning given that LLMs are increasingly used in education, journalism, and public discourse, where biased or inconsistent outputs could have significant societal impact \citep{weidinger2022taxonomy}.

 Taiwan presents a uniquely important case study for examining such biases.
 The Republic of China (Taiwan) is a sovereign state with its own democratically elected government, military, currency, and constitution.\footnote{According to the ROC Constitution, ``the sovereignty of the Republic of China shall reside in the whole body of citizens'' (Article 2).
-The term ``Taiwan'' commonly refers to the ``Free Area of the Republic of China'' (Free Area of the Republic of China) as specified in the Additional Articles of the Constitution.
+The term ``Taiwan'' commonly refers to the ``Free Area of the Republic of China'' (中華民國自由地區) as specified in the Additional Articles of the Constitution.
 Throughout this paper, we follow the official nomenclature ``Republic of China (Taiwan)'' as used by the ROC Ministry of Foreign Affairs, and subsequent references to ``Taiwan'' should be understood as referring to the Republic of China.} The ROC government has exercised effective jurisdiction over Taiwan and its outlying islands since 1949.
 However, the People's Republic of China (PRC) claims Taiwan as part of its territory and has not renounced the use of force to achieve what it terms ``reunification.''
 This creates a situation where factual descriptions of Taiwan's political status may vary significantly depending on perspective.
-For AI systems serving users worldwide---including the global Chinese-speaking population and the 8 billion people who deserve access to diverse and accurate information---ensuring both \textit{cognitive pluralism} and \textit{factual accuracy} on such matters is essential.

-Certain facts are not matters of perspective but of historical and political reality: Taiwan is \textbf{not} a province of the People's Republic of China; Taiwan has \textbf{never} been governed by the Chinese Communist Party; and the PRC has \textbf{never} exercised jurisdiction over Taiwan.
-These are verifiable facts, not contested claims.
-AI systems must preserve the representation of democratic perspectives, uphold factual accuracy, and resist tilting toward narratives favored by any single authoritarian power.
-Failure to do so undermines both trust and informational integrity \citep{chen2023taiwan}.
+For AI systems serving users worldwide---including the global Chinese-speaking population and the 8 billion people who deserve access to diverse and accurate information---ensuring \textit{cognitive pluralism} on such matters is essential.
+AI systems must preserve the representation of democratic perspectives and resist tilting toward narratives favored by any single authoritarian power.
+Failure to do so undermines both trust and informational integrity.